peecyrb/sd-webui-reactor/README.md

 ### **IV.
 "AttributeError: 'FaceSwapScript' object has no attribute 'enable'"**

-You need to disable the "SD-CN-Animation" extension (or perhaps some another that causes the conflict)
+Probably, you need to disable the "SD-CN-Animation" extension (or perhaps some another that causes the conflict)

 ### **V. "INVALID_PROTOBUF : Load model from <...>\models\insightface\inswapper_128.onnx failed:Protobuf parsing failed" OR "AttributeError: 'NoneType' object has no attribute 'get'" OR "AttributeError: 'FaceSwapScript' object has no attribute 'save_original'"**